The Outflow of the B335 Protostar II: After the Outburst: Discussion

 \subsection{The Outflow}

 Our imaging in Paper I and the spectral images discussed by \citet{Federman.2024.ApJ.966.41} show several distinct components of the bipolar nebula associated with the B335 protostar.
+We refer to \citet{vanDishoek.2025.AA...699A.361.JOYS}, their Figure 1, for a schematic drawing of a typical protostellar outflow and the identification of its various components.
 A wide reflection nebula seen primarily at continuum wavelengths is probably limited by the cone angle of the continuum radiation emanating from the immediate surroundings of the protostar.
 The variability of these components, and the fact that the variability is not uniform but shows structure indicating shadow effects originating from near the protostar, all point in the direction of the nebula being defined by the limited solid angle of illumination emanating from the protostar and the disk surrounding it.
 The column density maps demonstrate that there is plenty of dust outside of the reflection nebula that could potentially scatter light, but that this dust is simply not being illuminated from the protostar.
 It is also clear from the comparison of line images by \citet{Federman.2024.ApJ.966.41} (their Figure 3) that emission of shock-excited H$_2$ traces an outflow cone that is narrower than the walls of the outflow cavity reflection nebula.

 Based on near-infrared images, \citet{Hodapp.1998.ApJ.500L.183.B335} discovered and \citet{Galfalk.2007.A&A.475.281.B335.outflows} measured the proper motion of the large, more distant shock fronts in B335.
 To avoid confusion between their naming terminology, IR 3, 4, and 5, from the scheme used by \citet{Hodapp.2024.AJ.167.102.B335} (Paper I) and in this paper, they are identified again in Figure\ \ref{cloudshine-image}.
 For these, we could not obtain a new proper motion measurement because the second epoch image did not cover these shocks.